apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 When a supervisor spec is submitted via the `POST /druid/indexer/v1/supervisor` endpoint, it is persisted in the configured metadata database.
-There can only be a single supervisor per dataSource, and submitting a second spec for the same dataSource will fail with a `409 Conflict` if one already exists.
+There can only be a single supervisor per dataSource, and submitting a second spec for the same dataSource will overwrite the previous one.

 When an overlord gains leadership, either by being started or as a result of another overlord failing, it will spawn a supervisor for each supervisor spec in the metadata database.
 The supervisor will then discover running Kafka indexing